-N.B.: a column preceded by a flash has normally a diameter that is significantly lower compared to a system without any phase separation systems.
+N.B.: usually, a column installed after a flash has a diameter that is significantly lower compared to a system without any phase separation systems.

 In fact, by using the liquid stream that leaves the flash drum as the feed to the column there will be much less vapor "traffic" inside the column and, consequently, the size of the column will be smaller.